Jump to:

 Ingredients for Lentil Stew with Smoked Sausage

-- Onion, carrots, celery, garlic cloves and tomato paste.
+Onion, carrots, celery, garlic cloves and tomato paste.
 To make the base for the stew.
+Use a large onion and be brave with the garlic.

-- Herbs, spices and condiments.
-Bay leaf, thyme and rosemary – you can use fresh or dry.
-We recommend that you use fresh rosemary – add the whole sprigs to the stew so that you can easily remove them at the end.
+Herbs, spices and condiments.
+Besides salt and black pepper this soup is flavored by bay leaf, thyme and rosemary - you can use fresh or dry.
+We recommend that you use fresh rosemary - add the whole sprigs to the stew so that you can easily remove them at the end.
 Flavor with chopped fresh rosemary before serving.
 A dollop of Dijon mustard, if folded into the stew at the end, brings a lot of umami taste.
 A bit of sherry vinegar or a similar mild vinegar is optional, but highly recommended.

 About Andouille Sausage